biod/sambamba/README.md

       user    5m9.127s
       sys     0m13.605s

-it can make a difference dealing with 1000 genomes (or more).
+Such a speedup can make a difference dealing with 1000 genomes (or more).

 See also further
 [comparison](https://github.com/lomereiter/sambamba/wiki/Comparison-with-samtools).